sleak-lbl/weekly-emails/items/e4strain.md

-### ECP Training on Facility Testing of E4S via E4S Testsuite, Spack Test, & buildtest, September 14
+### ECP Training on Facility Testing of E4S via E4S Testsuite, Spack Test, & buildtest Tomorrow!

-An upcoming training entitled "Facility Testing of E4S via E4S Testsuite, Spack Test, and buildtest" will be held on September 14, 2021 from 9-11 am Pacific time.
+The training entitled "Facility Testing of E4S via E4S Testsuite, Spack Test, and buildtest" will be held **tomorrow, September 14, 2021** from 9-11 am Pacific time.

 The Extreme-Scale Scientific Software Stack (E4S) is a collection of open-source software packages for running scientific applications typically run on HPC